-Working hours often extend outside normal office hours, particularly when geochemists are on field trips.
+Working hours often extend outside normal office hours, particularly when you're on a field trip.
 Consultancies and larger employers tend to provide flexible working schemes.
-Interpretation and consultancy work demand out-of-hours work.

 What to expect

-- Self-employment or freelance work is an option.
+- Self-employment or freelance work is an option for experienced geochemists.

-Relevant degree subjects include physical, mathematical and applied sciences and engineering.
-In particular, the following subjects may increase your chances:
+Relevant degree areas include physical, mathematical and applied sciences, and engineering.
+Typical subjects include:

 - mineral or mining engineering.

-- a conscientious, methodical approach for analysing samples and collating data;
+- a methodical approach to work for analysing samples and collating data

 - intellectual and personal flexibility.

-The number of jobs in this field is limited, particularly in academic and environmental research institutions, so competition for work can be intense.
-It is therefore a good idea to apply early in your penultimate year for vacation work with oil and gas operators, service companies and small consultancies.
-It is also advisable to apply for advertised vacancies, as well as making speculative applications.
+Strong competition for jobs means that any relevant work experience is valuable.
+The number of jobs in this field is limited, particularly in academic and environmental research institutions, so try to apply early in your penultimate year for vacation work with oil and gas operators, service companies and small consultancies.
+Advice on work experience and a list of companies that may offer placements is available from The Geological Society.

 Typical employers include:

-- specialist environmental bodies, such as the British Geological Survey (BGS) (part of the Natural Environment Research Council (NERC)) and the British Antarctic Survey (BAS).
+- specialist environmental bodies, such as the British Geological Survey (BGS) and the British Antarctic Survey (BAS).

-Your choice of employer is likely to be influenced by both your degree subject and your specialist area.
+Your choice of employer will be influenced by both your degree subject and your specialist area.